Restless Legs Syndrome Medication

 Class Summary

-These agents are being used more frequently for the treatment of moderate to severe RLS.
+Anticonvulsants are being used more frequently for the treatment of moderate-to-severe RLS.
 They are particularly helpful in patients with a strong neuropathic symptom component or with comorbid neuropathy.

 Gabapentin Enacarbil (Horizant)

-A prodrug of gabapentin, gabapentin enacarbil (Horizant), has been approved by the FDA.
-In a randomized, placebo-controlled study, 600 mg oral, taken once daily at 5 pm, provided sustained gabapentin exposure and maintained improvements in RLS symptoms compared with placebo.[31]
+A prodrug of gabapentin, gabapentin enacarbil, has been approved by the FDA.
+In a randomized, placebo-controlled study, 600 mg orally, taken once daily at 5 PM, provided sustained gabapentin exposure and maintained improvements in RLS symptoms in comparison with placebo.
+[29]

 Gabapentin (Neurontin)

-Gabapentin is indicated for patients whose symptoms include pain and/or neuropathy.
+Gabapentin is indicated for patients whose symptoms include pain, neuropathy, or both.
 It may be used as a single treatment or with other treatments.

 Pregabalin (Lyrica)

 Pregabalin binds with high affinity to the alpha2-delta site (a calcium channel subunit).
 Its mechanism of action is unknown.
 In vitro, pregabalin reduces the calcium-dependent release of several neurotransmitters, possibly by modulating calcium channel function.
-This agent is FDA approved for neuropathic pain associated with diabetic peripheral neuropathy or postherpetic neuralgia and as adjunctive therapy in partial-onset seizures.
-Pregabalin is not FDA-approved for the treatment of RLS.
+This agent is FDA-approved for neuropathic pain associated with diabetic peripheral neuropathy or postherpetic neuralgia and as adjunctive therapy in partial-onset seizures.
+It is not FDA-approved for the treatment of RLS.

 Previous